 The two principal factors in the onset, progression, and recurrence of disease are the physical and the psychosocial factors.
 The physical factors have been the main focus of modern medicine.
 The psychosocial factors are not directly addressed by medicine, yet their influence on disease cannot be ignored.
-Research has now over a century of studies showing how psychosocial factors may cause the onset and progression of such diseases as heart disease, rheumatoid arthritis, lupus, and multiple sclerosis.are responding to our psyche.
+Research has now over a century of studies showing how psychosocial factors may cause the onset and progression of such diseases like heart disease, rheumatoid arthritis, lupus, and multiple sclerosis are responding to our psyche.

 Psychosocial factors include repressed and unresolved past emotions, trauma, beliefs, behaviors, unhealthy family dynamics, and relationship styles.
 Why has Western Medicine excluded this key component in the healing process?